PhysiCell-Tools/python-loader/man/TUTORIAL_python3_timestep.md

 ### &#x2728; Microenvironment Data Analysis with [Matplotlib](https://matplotlib.org/)

-For substrate concentration visualization **matplotlib contour and contourf plots**, for any substrate, through any z\_slice can be retrived. \
+For substrate concentration visualization, **matplotlib contour and contourf plots**, for any substrate, through any z\_slice can be retrieved. \
 The mcds.plot\_contour function has many parameters to fine tune the plot.
-Please have a look at it's docstring to learn more.
+Please have a look at its docstring to learn more.

 ```python
 fig = mcds.plot_contour('oxygen')